 An energy billing audit serves as a way for schools to find savings that are hidden within their energy invoices and contracts.
 During an energy billing audit, a team of experts will take an in-depth look at a school’s invoices to uncover a variety of errors, overcharges, and other opportunities for savings that most schools wouldn’t be able to find on their own.
 Expert auditors will also analyze the energy tariffs to make sure that spending is optimized in this cost category.

-An energy billing audit is not used to find ways to reduce consumption or to implement energy-efficient technologies that can be costly.
+An energy billing audit is not used to find ways to reduce consumption or to implement energy-efficient technology solutions, such as building automation, demand-controlled ventilation, or smart thermostats, that can improve energy efficiency.
 Rather, the team of auditors is strictly looking for financial savings found in the energy invoices and contracts.

 Below, we highlight the benefits of working through an energy billing audit and how P3 Cost Analysts find savings due to overcharges or errors on electric bills.